-- Do not leave boxes from big-ticket purchases out for recycle.
+- Do not leave boxes from big-ticket purchases out for recycling.
 It notifies potential thieves of what high-value items are in your home.
-Consider taking boxes to a recycle centre yourself.
+Consider taking boxes to a recycling centre yourself.

 - If you have a home security system, be sure to set the alarm every time you leave.